 Since the winter months produce such a particularly messy mix of melted snow, ice, and dirt that sticks to shoes, you want to be extra careful.
 If you generally clean your floors with a mop or cleaning system every two weeks, it will be wise to complete this task weekly during the winter to remove all particles.
 If possible, sweep or vacuum daily or as frequently as you can.

-If you need to add new surfaces, mats, or area rugs in your home this winter, visit the We'll Floor You showroom in Jupiter, FL for all of the outstanding products and helpful information we have to offer!
+If you need to add new surfaces, mats, or area rugs in your home this winter, visit the We'll Floor You showroom in Stuart, FL for all of the outstanding products and helpful information we have to offer!